wp-plugins/ose-firewall/readme.txt

 8. Country Blocking Management Panel

 == Changelog ==

+= Upcoming 4.2.0 =
+* Fixed: Mailer not sending email correctly when SMTP is on
+* Fixed: Login panel not working when in Security Suite mode for Joomla websites

+= 4.1.8 =
+* Fixed: Fixed warning error reported by AlanP57: Undefined index: option in wp-content/plugins/ose-firewall/vendor/oseframework/wordpress.php on line 50

 = 4.1.7 =
 * Improve: Further Improved Anti-Spam function for registration form which blocks the spammer directly